-- Individuals indulging in homosexual activities are more likely to contract HIV which will increase the percentage of AIDS victim in the country.
+- Individuals indulging in homosexual activities are more likely to contract HIV, increasing the percentage of AIDS victims in the country.

-- Only the sexual acts which results in reproduction would constitute order of nature and the homosexual relationship is against the order of nature.
+- Only the sexual acts which result in reproduction would constitute the order of nature, and the homosexual relationship is against the order of nature.

-- Section 377of IPC is not violating Article 15 since it prohibits discrimination on the basis of sex but not on sexual orientation.
+- Section 377 of the IPC is not violating Article 15 since it prohibits discrimination based on sex but not on sexual orientation.

-- Section 377of IPC is not violatingArticle14 since the section targets and punishes only a certain act and not certain class.
+- Section 377 of IPC does not violate Article 14 since the section targets and punishes only a certain act, not a certain class.

-- The five judge bench overruled the decision made in the Suresh Kumar Koshal case and held that choice of whom to partner and the ability to find fulfilment in sexual intimacies and the right not to be subjected to discriminatory behaviour are intrinsic to the constitutional protection of sexual orientation.
+- The five-judge bench overruled the decision made in the Suresh Kumar Koshal case.
+It held that choice of whom to partner and the ability to find fulfilment in sexual intimacies.
+The right not to be subjected to discriminatory behaviour is intrinsic to the constitutional protection of sexual orientation.

-- Justice Indu Malhotra emphasised that gender identity, sexual orientation is integral to one’s personality, and is a basic aspect of self-determination, dignity and freedom quoting K.S.
+- Justice Indu Malhotra emphasised that gender identity and sexual orientation is integral to one’s personality and are a basic aspect of self-determination, dignity and freedom quoting K.S.
 Puttaswamy & Anr. v.
 Union of India.
-She stressed on the fact that Section 377 criminalizing “carnal intercourse against the order of nature” compels LGBT persons to lead closeted lives.
+She stressed that Section 377 criminalizing “carnal intercourse against the order of nature” compels LGBT persons to lead closeted lives.
 She emphasised that Sexual orientation is an innate part of the identity of LGBTQ individuals.
-Sexual orientation of a person is an essential attribute of privacy.
+The sexual orientation of a person is an essential attribute of privacy.
 Its protection lies at the core of Fundamental Rights guaranteed by Articles 14, 15, and 21.

-- Justice DY Chandrachud emphasised that members of the LGBT community are entitled, like all the citizens, to the full range of constitutional rights including the liberties protected by the Constitution and members of the LGBT community are entitled to the benefit of an equal citizenship, without discrimination, and to the equal protection of law.
+- Justice DY Chandrachud emphasised that members of the LGBT community are entitled, like all citizens, to the full range of constitutional rights, including the liberties protected by the Constitution and members of the LGBT community are entitled to the benefit of equal citizenship without discrimination, and to the equal protection of the law.

 Every person in this world deserves to choose their sexual partners and sexual preferences.
-Even though the LGBTQ community comprises only a small fraction in the whole population, discrimination against them has to be monitored and curbed.
-The judgement made in the Navtej Singh Johar case upheld the rights of the LGBTQ community people and made a big step towards a positive perception of the community in the eyes of the society.
-The struggle of LGBTQ community for recognition of their rights is happening for a long period of time, though the Section 377 has decriminalized the same sex relations, they are still fighting for the legal recognition of their marriage.
-It is time for the society to accept the LGBTQ community and to let them live with dignity , since for a society to get uplifted every section of the society has to be uplifted.
+Even though the LGBTQ community comprises only a small fraction of the population, discrimination against them must be monitored and curbed.
+The judgement made in the Navtej Singh Johar case upheld the rights of the LGBTQ community people and made a big step towards a positive perception of the community in the eyes of society.
+The struggle of the LGBTQ community for recognition of their rights has been happening for a long period of time;.
+However, although Section 377 has decriminalized same-sex relations, they are still fighting to legally recognise their marriage.
+It is time for society to accept the LGBTQ community and to let them live with dignity since, for a society to get uplifted, every section of society has to be uplifted.